ckt1031/hkust-automations/README.md

 We have to use the Microsoft Graph API to access the emails.
 To do this, we need to set up an application in Azure AD.

-1. Go to the [Azure Portal](https://portal.azure.com/), and go to "App registrations" under "Entra ID".
+1. Go to the [Azure Portal](https://portal.azure.com/), and go to "App registrations" under "EntraID".
 2. Click "New registration".
 3. Fill in the details.
     - Multiple accounts supported: `Accounts in any organizational directory (Any ...
 Multitenant) and personal Microsoft accounts ...`